Khai8388/ImageClassificationCNN/README.md

 The image classifier I used here is to classify dog vs cat images.

 ## Gather dataset
 Before we start, the dogs-cats dataset could be downloaded from [kaggle-dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
+After that change the DATADIR in *1_GatherLocalData.ipynb* to match with your kaggle folder name.

 ## Build a CNN model
 The explanation for each step or substep could be found in the code.
 If you are curious about CNN, please have a look [here](http://cs231n.github.io/)